TGOlson/patchwork/README.md

 When finding ideal pixel sizes, Patchwork also does you another solid and handles remainder pixels with ease.
 Each browser renders decimal pixels differently, so to avoid this problem Patchwork rounds patch sizes down to the nearest integer, and then evenly distributes the remainder pixels among the rows and columns.

 It also refreshes the calculations on screen resize.
-So what was once a 6 x 3 grid may change to a 3 x 3 grid if the browser if scaled or zoomed.
+So what was once a 6 x 3 grid may change to a 3 x 3 grid if the browser is resized.

 **Parent Elements**